coilingdragon/Elite-Rare-Trade-Tool/README.md

 This application is in a working prototype stage.
 The application funcitons as intended, but polish needs to be done visually.

 Changes occuring:
-UI customization
-Routing Algorithm optimizations
+UI customization and Routing Algorithm optimizations